-In addition, if any of the adverse events or circumstances that we refer to under "The Pooling and Servicing Agreement-Required Appraisals" in this information circular occur or exist with respect to any underlying mortgage loan, the special servicer will generally be obligated to use reasonable efforts to obtain a new appraisal or, in some cases involving an underlying mortgage loan with an outstanding principal balance of less than \$2,000,000, conduct an internal valuation of the related mortgaged real property.
+In addition, if any of the adverse events or circumstances that we refer to under "The Pooling and Servicing Agreement-Required Appraisals" in this information circular occur or exist with respect to any underlying mortgage loan, the special servicer will generally be obligated to use reasonable efforts to obtain a new appraisal or, in some cases involving underlying mortgage loans with outstanding principal balances of less than \$2,000,000, conduct an internal valuation of the related mortgaged real property.
 If, based on that appraisal or internal valuation, it is determined that an Appraisal Reduction Amount exists with respect to such underlying mortgage loan, then the amount otherwise required to be advanced (subject to a nonrecoverability determination) with respect to interest on such underlying mortgage loan will be reduced.
 That reduction will generally be in the same proportion that the Appraisal Reduction Amount bears to the Stated Principal Balance of such underlying mortgage loan.
 Due to the distribution priorities, any such reduction in advances will first reduce the funds available to pay interest on the most subordinate interest-bearing class of certificates outstanding and then on the other certificates in reverse sequential order, as follows:

 Reduction Order Class

-1 st class C certificates
+1 st Class X3 certificates

-$2^{nd}$ class AL, AS and X certificates
+$2^{\rm nd}$ Class A-1, A-2, X1, X2-A and X2-B certificates

-Any reduction of the funds available to pay interest on the class AL, AS and X certificates will be made on a pro rata basis based on the relative amounts of interest to which each such class is entitled from the applicable underlying mortgage loans at the time of the reduction (with respect to the class AS certificates, calculated for this purpose at the Class AS LIBOR Pass-Through Rate).
+Any reduction of the funds available to pay interest on the class A-1, A-2, X1, X2-A and X2-B certificates will be made on a pro rata basis in accordance with the relative amounts of interest to which each such class is entitled from the applicable underlying mortgage loans at the time of the reduction.
 There will be no such reduction in any advance for delinquent monthly debt service payments due to an Appraisal Reduction Event at any time after the outstanding principal balance of the class C certificates has been reduced to zero.

-See "Description of the Certificates-Advances of Delinquent Monthly Debt Service Payments" and "The Pooling and Servicing Agreement- Required Appraisals" in this information circular.
+See "Description of the Certificates-Advances of Delinquent Monthly Debt Service Payments" and "The Pooling and Servicing Agreement-Required Appraisals" in this information circular.